south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 * `Team` - use consistent naming.
 For university teams use the name of the university + Uni, so `Bath Uni` not `University of Bath`.
 You can use the full name for the club name, but keep team names short, and in better alphabetical order
 * `Club` - should match the title of their club page
 * `Club Page` - the club page slug, so for Bath their page is at `/clubs/bath`, and the slug will be `bath`
-* `Pitch Type` - anything here will appear on the Fixtures [age if the game hasn't been played yet.
+* `Pitch Type` - anything here will appear on the Fixtures page if the game hasn't been played yet.
 It is suggested you keep this consistent, so use `3G`, `Astro`, or `Sand Astro`
 * `Minimal` - used for column headings in the Fixtures Grid, so keep it to 5 or 6 characters
 * `Short Name` -  used for the mini tables and flags draws where long names would overflow the space